Motel 6 Review

 Motel 6 boasts one of the lowest per-night costs among hotel chains, but the variance in quality can be high.

-Motel 6 reviews confirm what travelers on a tight budget long to hear: There's no reason to resist the draw of its cheap prices.
-Motel 6 garners high ratings on many travel review sites, and with some of the cheapest rates around, spending extra on fancier digs is really unnecessary if a place to sleep is all you need.
-Many reviews at Trip Advisor various properties at least three stars and applaud the brand's overall value -- basic comfort for a low price.
-Few reviewers of these high-scoring locations report that they failed to meet expectations about cleanliness, comfort, or service, and many with low expectations report finding themselves pleasantly surprised.
-Reviews also note the chain's acceptance of pets and say free coffee in the lobbies adds a friendly touch.
+Pros: Motel 6 reviews confirm what travelers on a tight budget long to hear: There's no reason to resist the draw of its cheap prices.
+The hotel chain garners high ratings on many travel review sites, but ranks ninth of 11 economy brands in the J.D Power and Associates 2016 North America Hotel Guest Satisfaction Study.
+With some of the lowest rates around, though, spending extra on fancier digs may be wasteful if a place to sleep is all that's needed.
+Various properties earn an average of at least 3 stars on TripAdvisor, where reviewers applaud the overall value -- basic comfort for a modest price.
+Few reviews of these locations say they failed to meet expectations about cleanliness, comfort, or service, and many patrons with low expectations admit to being pleasantly surprised.
+Posts also note the chain's acceptance of pets and say free coffee in the lobby adds a friendly touch.

 Cons: That said, there are plenty of Motel 6 locations that garner less-than-satisfactory assessments, particularly in categories of hygiene and service.
 It's not uncommon to find reference in reviews on sites such as Travelocity to telltale signs of cigarette use in non-smoking rooms (smells, burn marks) and gripes about rundown facilities, worn sheets, or carpet stains; reports of bug infestations surface here and there.
 Given the proliferation of Motel 6 locations -- about 1,200 and counting -- if one doesn't hit the mark, there may be another down the road that proves more satisfactory.